 This course introduces the student to the role of the nurse as a member of the multi-disciplinary health care team.
 Emphasis is placed on theoretical concepts and the performance of fundamental skills.
 Critical thinking is introduced using the nursing process in the care of adults in long-term care settings.
-Prerequisites: BIO 110 or BIO 120 and BIO 121 and ENG 121 and PSY 127
+Prerequisites: (Test score or ENG 102 or higher) and (BIO 110 or (BIO 120 and BIO 121)) and PSY 127